Q: Can international students apply for any program?

 Q: Does ACC provide student housing?

 A: No. You will need to find a place to live.
-See the Housing portion of our website for suggestions and resources.
+See the Living in Canada portion of our website for suggestions and resources.
 Also see the Orientation section of the website and download our International Orientation handbook.

 Q: Are there activities for international students?